BobbiesParis/odoo-addons/bobbies_login_as/README.rst

 ~~~~~~~~

 #.
 Open the user menu under your avatar
 #.
-Click on the menu 'Login as'
+Click on the menu 'Login as' - *if this menu does not appear, check if you have the 'Login as' group*
 #.
 Choose the user you want to login as
 #.
 Click on the button 'Login as'
 #.
 You are logged with the chosen user